Skip to content

 lock release

-Release the current database lock.
+Release the current lock.
 Only the lock holder can release.

 bash